 Double subverted.
 Ricardo Rodriguez, in fact, does not seem to affect whether Alberto Del Rio is a complete Jerkass or not - but at the same time, he's the only individual Del Rio has ever shown any level of concern about (he was visibly upset in the several weeks after Ricardo was Put on a Bus due to a kayfabe injury) and can really be considered the closest thing Del Rio has to a friend.

-Actually had a similar technique work for him in a recent match against Sheamus.
+Actually had a similar technique work for him in a match against Sheamus.
 He tried to hit Sheamus with a chair while the ref's back was turned, but when Sheamus yanked it out of his hands, Del Rio hit the deck just in time for the ref to turn around and catch Sheamus with the chair.
-Sheamus got DQ'd (and, as a result, Del Rio gets a title shot).
+Sheamus got DQ'd (and, as a result, Del Rio received a title shot).

 He began making regular appearances on Raw while still being a top star on Smackdown during the time the two brands were kept separate.